britram/rains-prototype/draft-trammell-rains-protocol.md

 - The global context is identified by the special context name '.'.
 Assertions in the global context are signed by the authority for the subject name.
-For example, assertions about the name simplon.inf.ethz.ch in the global context are only valid if signed by the relevant authority inf.ethz.ch.
+For example, assertions about the name 'ethz.ch.' in the global context are only valid if signed by the relevant authority which is either 'ethz.ch.', 'ch.', or '.' depending on the value of the subject name of the assertion.
 - A local context is associated with a given authority.
 The authority-part and the context-part of a local context name are divided by a context marker ('cx--').
 The authority-part directly identifies the authority whose key was used to sign the assertion; assertions within a local context are only valid if signed by the identified authority.
 Authorities have complete control over how the contexts under their namespaces are arranged, and over the names within those contexts.
+Both the authority-part and the context-part MUST end with a '.'.

 Assertion context is the mechanism by which RAINS provides explicit inconsistency (see section 5.3.2 of {{I-D.trammell-inip-pins}}).
 Some examples illustrate how context works:

 - For the common split-DNS case, an enterprise could place names for machines on its local networks within a separate context.
-E.g., a workstation could be named simplon.cab.inf.ethz.ch within the context staff-workstations.cx--.inf.ethz.ch.
-Assertions about this name would be signed by the authority for inf.ethz.ch.
-Here, the context serves simply as a marker, without enabling an alternate signature chain: note that the name simplon.cab.inf.ethz.ch can be validly signed by the authority for inf.ethz.ch if no delegation exists for cab.inf.ethz.ch.
-The context simply marks this assertion as internal.
+E.g., a workstation could be named 'simplon.cab.inf.ethz.ch.' within the context 'staff-workstations.cx--inf.ethz.ch.'
+Assertions about this name would be signed by the authority for 'inf.ethz.ch.'.
+Here, the context serves simply as a marker, without enabling an alternate signature chain: note that the name 'simplon.cab.inf.ethz.ch' could at the same time be validly signed in the global context by the authority over that name to allow external users access this workstation.
+The local context simply marks this assertion as internal.
   This allows a client making requests of local names to know they are local, and for local resolvers to manage visibility of assertions outside the
   enterprise: explicit context makes accidental leakage of both queries and assertions easier to detect and avoid.
-- Contexts make captive-portal interactions more explicit: a captive portal resolver could respond to a query for a common website (e.g. www.google.ch) with a signed response directed at the captive portal, but within a context identifying the location as well as the ISP (e.g. sihlquai.zurich.ch.cx--.starbucks.access.some-isp.net.).
-This response will be signed by the authority for starbucks.access.some-isp.net.
+- Contexts make captive-portal interactions more explicit: a captive portal resolver could respond to a query for a common website (e.g. www.google.ch) with a signed response directed at the captive portal, but within a context identifying the location as well as the ISP (e.g. sihlquai.zurich.ch.cx--starbucks.access.some-isp.net.).
+This response will be signed by the authority for 'starbucks.access.some-isp.net.'.
 This signature achieves two things: first, the client knows the result for www.google.ch is not globally valid; second, it can present the user with some indication as to the identity of the captive portal it is connected to.

 Further examples showing how context can be used in queries as well are given in {{context-in-queries}} below.